Ronkahn21/grove/docs/designs/topology.md

 }

 type PackConstraint struct {
-// PackDomain holds the topologyKey (not level name) for the topology constraint
+// PackLevel holds the topologyKey (not level name) for the topology constraint
 // Operator translates user's level name to the corresponding topologyKey from TopologyDomain
 // Example: "topology.kubernetes.io/rack" or "kubernetes.io/hostname"
-PackDomain string `json:"packDomain"`
+PackLevel string `json:"packLevel"`
 }
 ```